Objective research and reviews to aid investing decisions | Saturday, February 4, 2012 | S&P 500 (SPY) 134.54 +1.86 | Gold (GLD) 167.64 -3.41

 Mark Hulbert’s Stock Newsletter Sentiment Index

-A reader suggested that we review the stock market commentary of Mark Hulbert, editor of the Hulbert Financial Digest, which tracks the recommendations of a wide range of investing newsletters.
+A reader suggested a review of the stock market commentary of Mark Hulbert, editor of the Hulbert Financial Digest, which tracks the recommendations of a wide range of investing newsletters.
 He is also a regular columnist at MarketWatch.
 Because Mark Hulbert uses his Hulbert Stock Newsletter Sentiment Index (HSNSI) as a principal quantitative tool in formulating his market outlook, we evaluate the usefulness of that index in predicting stock market returns rather than his qualitative commentary.
 HSNSI “reflects the average recommended stock market exposure among a subset of short-term market timers tracked by the Hulbert Financial Digest.”
-Mark Hulbert presents HSNSI as a contrarian signal for future stock returns; when HSNSI is high (low), he views the outlook for stocks as generally bearish (bullish).
-Using a sample of 262 values of HSNSI over the period 7/22/02-8/18/11 (generated by searching MarketWatch.com for “HSNSI” and its predecessor “HSSI”) and contemporaneous daily closes of the S&P 500 Index, we find that:
+Mark Hulbert presents HSNSI as a contrarian signal for future stock returns; when HSNSI is high (low), he views the outlook for stocks as materially bearish (bullish).
+Using a sample of 287 values of HSNSI over the period July 2002 through September 2013 (generated by searching MarketWatch.com for “HSNSI” and its predecessor “HSSI”) and contemporaneous daily closes of the S&P 500 Index, we find that:

 The following chart superimposes the HSNSI sample on a plot of the S&P 500 Index.
 The blue dashed line is the average HSNSI for the sample.
 As noted, HSNSI has high variability.
 Visual inspection suggests that HSNSI, like many other sentiment indicators, tends to be high (low) during market advances (declines).
 It is difficult to discern whether HSNSI reliably leads the stock market.

-For precision, we examine how HSNSI relates to future S&P 500 Index returns.
+For precision, we relate HSNSI to future S&P 500 Index returns.

-The following scatter plot relates the return on the S&P 500 Index over the next five trading days to HSNSI over the entire sample period.
-The Pearson correlation for the two series is -0.16, indicating some tendency for the stock market to be relatively weak (strong) when HSNSI is high (low).
-The R-squared statistic is 0.02, indicating that variation in HSNSI explains 2% of the variation in stock market returns over the next five days.
+The following scatter plot relates the return on the S&P 500 Index over the next 5 trading days to HSNSI over the entire sample period.
+The Pearson correlation for the two series is -0.17, indicating some tendency for the stock market to be relatively weak (strong) when HSNSI is high (low).
+The R-squared statistic is 0.03, indicating that variation in HSNSI explains just 3% of the variation in stock market returns over the next week.

 Note that the sample may have some selection/clustering biases at this point.
-Clustering leads to some overlap of future return intervals, effectively reducing sample size and perhaps overweighting extreme values of HSNSI.
-Clustering could also confound a trading rule that specifies entry/exit based on values of HSNSI.
-What happens if we alleviate clustering?
+Clustering leads to some overlap of future return intervals, overstating sample size and perhaps overweighting extreme stock market returns.
+From a practical perspective, clustering confounds a trading rule that specifies entry/exit based on values of HSNSI.
+What happens if we remove clustering?

 To eliminate measurement interval overlap and alleviate clustering bias, we winnow sample points so that no two surviving points lie within the same return interval.

-The next chart depicts the relationship between the return on the S&P 500 Index over the next five trading days to HSNSI for a winnowed sample (187 surviving sample points), ordered from lowest to highest HSNSI.
+The next chart depicts the relationship between the return on the S&P 500 Index over the next 5 trading days to HSNSI for a winnowed sample (202 surviving sample points), ordered from lowest to highest HSNSI.
 Ordering helps determine whether some ranges of HSNSI might be more useful than others.
-Note that the horizontal axis is not time-sequential.
+Note that the horizontal axis counts the signals but is not time-sequential.
 The Pearson correlation between the two series is -0.21, again indicating some tendency for the stock market to be relatively weak (strong) when HSNSI is high (low).
-The R-squared statistic indicates that HSNSI explains about 5% of the variation in stock market returns over the next week.
+The R-squared statistic indicates that variation in HSNSI explains about 5% of the variation in stock market returns over the next week.

-Roughly half the explanatory power of HSNSI at a five-day horizon comes from the large peak at the left side (two observations from October and November 2008).
+Much of the explanatory power of HSNSI at a 5-day horizon comes from the large peak at the left side (two observations from October and November 2008).
 This substantial impact from exclusion of just two observations suggests that the sample is small for reliable inference.

-Using future return intervals of 21 and 63 trading days on appropriately winnowed samples yields R-squared statistics of 0.05 (with negative correlation) and 0.00, respectively, for the relationship between HSNSI and future stock market returns at monthly and quarterly horizons.
-Winnowed sample sizes are only 76 and 33, respectively, so these results have limited reliability.
+Using future return intervals of 21 and 63 trading days on appropriately winnowed samples yields R-squared statistics of 0.06 and 0.02 (with negative correlation), respectively, for the relationship between HSNSI and future stock market returns at monthly and quarterly horizons.
+Winnowed sample sizes are only 82 and 37, respectively, so these results have limited reliability.

 For a different perspective that does not assume linearity in the relationship, we evaluate future stock market returns by winnowed terciles (ranked thirds) of HSNSI values.

-The final chart summarizes average S&P 500 Index returns over the next five, 21 and 63 trading days by tercile (ordered third) of the winnowed HSNSI distributions for the entire sample period.
-Average returns for all intervals of five, 21 and 63 trading days during the sample period are 0.1%, 0.4% and 1.5%, respectively.
+The final chart summarizes average S&P 500 Index returns over the next 5, 21 and 63 trading days by tercile (ordered third) of the winnowed HSNSI distributions for the entire sample period.
+Average returns for all intervals of 5, 21 and 63 trading days during the sample period are 0.2%, 0.6% and 1.8%, respectively.

 Results offer some support for a belief that high (low) values of HSNSI indicate relatively low (high) future stock market returns.
-However, the relationship is systematic across terciles only for the five-day return horizon, and high values of HSNSI indicate strong returns for the 63-day return horizon.
+However, the relationship is systematic across terciles only for the 5-day return horizon.
+For the 5-day horizon, “low NSNSI” means below about 16% and “high HSNSI” means above about 40%.

-Note that the terciles for the 21-day and 63-day future returns are very small, 25 and 11, respectively.
+Note that the terciles for the 21-day and 63-day future returns are very small, 28 and 13, respectively.
 One or two new observations could change results for these intervals substantially.
+Note also that this perspective is in-sample, and an investor operating in real time on purely historical data may have selected different thresholds for segmentation.

 HSNSI is, in fact, more strongly related to past than future stock returns.
-Pearson correlations between HSNSI and S&P 500 Index returns over the past five, 21 and 63 trading days (unwinnowed) are 0.37, 0.60 and 0.67, respectively.
+Pearson correlations between HSNSI and S&P 500 Index returns over the past 5, 21 and 63 trading days (unwinnowed) are 0.37, 0.62 and 0.67, respectively.
 When the stock market advances (declines), HSNSI tends to rise (fall).
-For returns over the future five, 21 and 63 trading days (unwinnowed), correlations are -0.16, -0.06 and -0.06, respectively.
+For returns over the future 5, 21 and 63 trading days (unwinnowed), correlations are -0.17, -0.09 and -0.12, respectively.
 In other words, it is much easier to predict the future value of HSNSI based on past stock returns than it is to predict future stock returns based on the value of HSNSI.
-These results suggest that any predictive power exhibited by HSNSI derives from return reversion and not from the sentiment of newsletter writers.
+These results suggest that predictive power exhibited by HSNSI may derive from return reversion and not from the sentiment of newsletter writers.
+Correlations between S&P 500 Index return over the past 10 trading days and returns over the next 5, 21 and 63 trading days are -0.13, -0.07 and -0.05, respectively.

-In summary, evidence from simple tests indicate that, while results are mixed, the Hulbert Stock Newsletter Sentiment Index may have a little power to predict future stock market returns over short horizons.
+In summary, evidence from simple tests indicate that, while results are mixed, the Hulbert Stock Newsletter Sentiment Index may have a little power to predict future stock market returns over near-term horizons.

 Cautions regarding these findings include: